-Here it is, reposted from Smitten Kitchen.
+Here it is, adapted from Smitten Kitchen.
 Please check out the original post for additional pictures and information.

 2-3/4 cups bread flour